Skip to main content

 Organizations perform gap analysis at these levels:

-• The operational level to compare the current state of the business' performance with goals and projections
+• The operational level, to compare the current state of the business’s performance with goals and projections

 Gap analysis tools

-Once you identify the gaps in your business, learn why they exist and how to fix them.
+Once you identify the gaps in your business, the next step is learning why they exist and how to fix them.

-Some gap analysis models you can use to complete this task include:
+Some gap analysis models you can use include:

 SWOT analysis

-This analysis allows companies to identify their internal strengths and weaknesses and external opportunities and threats.
-This ultimately enables entities to understand their situation and determine where they stand within the industry.
+This analysis helps companies identify their internal strengths and weaknesses alongside external opportunities and threats.
+The result is a clear view of where the company stands within its industry.

-The analysis can also help companies come up with plans and decision-making strategies.
+The analysis can also feed into planning and decision-making strategies.

 Fishbone diagram

-The fishbone diagram, also called a cause-and-effect diagram (Ishikawa diagram), helps companies identify many possible causes for a problem or effect.
+The fishbone diagram, also called a cause-and-effect diagram (Ishikawa diagram), helps companies identify the many possible causes of a problem or effect.

-Companies can use it to structure team meetings to discuss how to solve these issues.
-This type of diagram is useful when examining an organization's current situation.
+Companies can use it to structure team meetings about how to solve these issues.
+The diagram is useful when examining an organization’s current situation.

-Common categories that investigate an entity's current situation include:
+Common categories for investigating a company’s current situation include:

 • Environment